sivy/monkinetic-2020-content/posts/2015-03-30-our-english-cozies.md

+feature-img: images/cozy_feature.png
+title: Our English Cozies
 ---
-Title: Our English Cozies
-layout: post
-feature-img: 'images/cozy_feature.png'
----

 [AMC](http://www.amctv.com/shows/the-walking-dead)'s and [HBO](http://www.hbo.com/game-of-thrones#/)'s hits are all the rage for the hipsters on the Twitters, but Jodi and I prefer to curl up with a nice [English cozy](http://en.wikipedia.org/wiki/Cozy_mystery).

-> Cozy mysteries, also referred to simply as "cozies", are a subgenre of crime fiction in which sex and violence are downplayed or treated humorously, and the crime and detection take place in a small, socially intimate community.
+&gt; Cozy mysteries, also referred to simply as "cozies", are a subgenre of crime fiction in which sex and violence are downplayed or treated humorously, and the crime and detection take place in a small, socially intimate community.

 Some of the series with which we've passed comfy nights: